ahmedkheiri/dynamic-insertion/README.md

 Each problem instance follows the format below:

 - The first line: Number of customers (always 100).
-- The second line: ID of the depot and the coordinates of the depot.
+- The second line: ID of the depot and its coordinates.

 Following that, there are 100 lines, each containing the following information for a customer: customer_ID X_coordinate Y_coordinate